brycehipp/brycehipp.tech/src/pages/git-open-merge-conflict-vscode.md

 git diff --name-only | uniq | xargs code
 ```

-This command is does 3 things.
-It gets a list of file names (using `--name-only`) that have conflicts, pipes to `uniq` to get a unique list, and then proves them as arguments to VS Code to open via `xargs`.
+This command is does 3 things:
+* Gets a list of file names, using `--name-only`, that have conflicts
+* Filters down to a unqiue list with `uniq`
+* Opens the files in VS Code

 I've aliased this to `git.fix` for ease of use during those pesky conflict resolutions.